 For more information, you can take a look at our article on how to protect your hair in the summer.

-If you don’t know how to identify if you have high porosity hair, here are some of the signs that you should look for:
+If you don’t know how to identify high porosity hair, here are some of the signs that you should look for:

 Keep in mind that the exact signs may vary from person to person.

 To determine if you have high porosity hair, observe if it quickly absorbs water, dries out fast, tangles easily, frizzes easily, absorbs products quickly, has difficulty holding styles, and appears dense or porous.